All Tube, True Stereo, Single Cabinet

 arrangement since I drew this.
 Now I have two 100uF caps in place of the one

 470uF cap, with about a 200 ohm 5W resistor between them.
-It works much better
+Front end tubes have

-filiments of the pentodes and 12AX7's.
+DC on their filiments (for minimal hum).
 The 6SN7's have AC on their filiments.

 shit... now I've gotta wire the dam thing...